Marginal cost is referred to as the cost that is incurred by any business when there is a need for producing additional units of any goods or service.

 Marginal Cost = (Change in Costs) / (Change in Quantity)

-This concludes the article on Marginal Cost Formula which plays an important role in production.
+This concludes the article on Marginal Cost Formula, which plays an important role in the production.
 For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.